 I have a strong foundation in traditional editorial work: I began my career in book publishing and spent a long time as a magazine editor and writer, lastly at Vanity Fair, where I was the online editor for two years and then a contributing editor for several more.
 I was also the final managing editor of Lingua Franca, the National Magazine Award–winning publication about ideas and intellectual conflicts in the world of academia; it was sort of a cross between The New Yorker and The Chronicle of Higher Education.

-These days I don’t write much for publication, but my articles, essays, and art have appeared in Vanity Fair, The New York Times, Lingua Franca, Metropolis, The Village Voice, Nerve, the U.K. Independent, Book, The New York Sun, Civilization, Newsday, Print, Time Out New York, Columbia Journalism Review, and other places.
+These days I don’t write much for publication, but my articles, essays, and art have appeared in Vanity Fair, The New York Times, Lingua Franca, Metropolis, The Village Voice, the U.K. Independent, Book, The New York Sun, Civilization, Newsday, Print, Time Out New York, Columbia Journalism Review, and other places.

-I grew up in Bloomington, Indiana, a wonderful, idyllic college town that was the setting for the classic 1979 coming-of-age film Breaking Away.
-I moved to New York for college in 1987 and have been here pretty much ever since.
+I grew up in Bloomington, Indiana, a wonderful, idyllic college town that was the setting for the Oscar-winning 1979 coming-of-age film Breaking Away.
+I moved to New York for college and have been here pretty much ever since.

 I now reside in Park Slope, Brooklyn, and man, do I love it here.